concordion/concordion-website/_includes/coding.md

 Note:
 1. the example hooks require you to use the [example command]({{site.baseurl}}/instrumenting/{{ page.fixture_language }}/{{ page.spec_type }}/#example-command).
 2. the suite hooks must be in the fixture that is being run directly by JUnit.
 It won't be invoked on "child specifications" that are being run using the run command.
 A common pattern is to have a top level base class that contains the suite hooks and is extended by all fixtures.

+See the [Concordion scope examples](https://github.com/concordion/concordion-scope-examples) project for example usage of before and after hooks.

 {% elsif csharp %}
 ### Fixture Setup Methods